Military and Veteran Resources

 - Donor Sponsored Scholarships - Returning student veterans are eligible to apply for a number of the law school's donor sponsored scholarships.

-- Incoming Student Scholarships - New students are automatically considered for the Oliver Wendell Holmes, Jr. and Merit Scholarships as part of the admissions process.
+- Incoming Student Scholarships - New JD students are automatically considered for the Oliver Wendell Holmes, Jr. and Merit Scholarships as part of the admissions process.

 - The Coast Guard Mutual Assistance Supplemental Education Grant provides small awards of $250 for members of the Coast Guard and their family members to help pay for college fees.